 Step 2: Create Project

-Go to the Projects menu item and select Add Project.
+Go to the Registration menu item in the top navigation bar and select Add Project.
 This opens the first stage of the project to allow naming.

 Step 3: Add Scans

 Pressing Select scans opens the file picker in the same style as the Files page.
 This will allow you to choose data from either Vercator or remote storage to add to the project.
 Data can also be uploaded from her if required in the same way as on the Files page.

 Place the scans in a connected network based on overlap.
 Either by linking automatically or placing in the scene.

 – All scans must form a single network with one or more branches.
 No disconnected scans allowed.

 – The user-defined network cannot contain loops although the registration algorithm itself will solve loops it finds.

 Enter the required settings for the registration job.
 Default values are placed by selecting one of the three defaults but they will likely need changes to suit your data.
 The defaults assume metres but all values will be in the units of the scan data provided.